Sidney Macey (Cyrus Dare)

-Sidney Macey (4 March 1861 – 13 February 1935), better known by his stage name Cyrus Dare, was an English actor and society entertainer in the Victorian and Edwardian eras.
+Sidney Macey (4 March 1861 – 13 February 1935), better known by his stage name Cyrus Dare, was an English actor and Society Entertainer in the Victorian and Edwardian eras.

 Early life

-Sidney Macey was born in Covent Garden, London on 4 March 1861, the eldest son of Sidney Macey, a Fishing Tackle manufacturer, and his wife Martha (nee Tyler).
+Sidney Macey was born at number 32 Maiden Lane, Covent Garden, London on 4 March 1861, the eldest son of Sidney Macey (a Fishing Tackle manufacturer who specialised in the production of artificial flies) and his wife Martha (née Tyler).

 Stage career

 Macey started acting on the West End stage at the age of ten, appearing in plays such as East Lynne, The Octoroon and Uncle Tom's Cabin.

-As a young man, Macey worked as a Theatrical Performer, before becoming a Society Entertainer (initially performing under the stage name Professor Macey) providing Drawing Room entertainment at the piano at Society House parties, most notably those hosted by Albert Rothschild M.P. of Halton Park, Aylesbury, Buckinghamshire.
-He also played on numerous occasions before Queen Victoria and, later, King Edward V11.
+As a young man, Macey worked as a Theatrical Performer, before becoming a Society Entertainer (initially performing under the stage name Professor Macey) providing Drawing Room entertainment at the piano at Society House parties, most notably those hosted by Alfred de Rothschild of Halton House, Aylesbury, Buckinghamshire.
+He also played on numerous occasions before Queen Victoria and, later, Edward VII.

 In 1895, Macey entered Vaudeville, taking the stage name Cyrus Dare and frequently appeared on the same play bills as such luminaries as Dan Leno and Marie Lloyd.
+He was popular at all the old-time London variety halls, including the Tivoli Theatre of Varieties, the London Pavilion, the Oxford Music Hall, the Alhambra Theatre and the Empire Leicester Square.